JeneLitsch/Litan/doc/stdlib/container/peek.md

 ## std::peek(container)
 **Parameters:**
-* container: A Queue or Stack
+* container:
+  1. Array
+  2. String
+  3. Stack
+  4. Queue

 **Return value:**
-Any Value
+Any value

 **Description:**
-Returns top value of the Stack.
-Returns front value from Queue.
+Returns next value from a queue or stack without popping it.
+Returns last element of an array or string.